aruba/central-python-workflows/rest-api-python-scripts/README.md

 Please note, this project presents both of these workflows in an automated fashion.
 The user merely needs to provide the required variables and run the Python file.
 The workflow will handle the API calls as well as the read and write of token storage files.

-## Central API Getting Started Workflows in Detail
+## Aruba Central API Getting Started Workflows in Detail

 Three workflows for authentication and authorization are shown.
 They all use Python and are functionally the same.
 However, the programming design approach for each workflow is different, offering the same process with all operations in the global namespace, then utilising Python functions and finally Python classes.